scrapinghub/scrapy-poet/docs/overrides.rst

 .. code-block:: python

-    class BookPage(ItemWebPage):
+    class BookPage(ItemPage):
         def to_item(self):
             ...

-Imagine this Page Object is provided by an external library, so you cannot directly modify it.
+Imagine this Page Object is
+obtaining its data from an external API.
+Therefore, it is not holding the page HTML code.
 But you want to extract an additional attribute (e.g. ``ISBN``) that was not extracted by the original Page Object.
+Using inheritance is not enough in this case, though.
 No problem, you can just override it using the following Page Object:

 .. code-block:: python

     class ISBNBookPage(ItemWebPage):

-        def __init__(self, book_page: BookPage):
+        def __init__(self, response: ResponseData, book_page: BookPage):
+            super().__init__(response)
             self.book_page = book_page

         def to_item(self):